Wellies in Fashion

 Chelsea Boots; a great fashion icon in the garden.

-Another great trend setter of the nineteenth century was of course Queen Victoria and in the mid 1850s she was given a pair of boots with elasticated side gussets which were soon all the rage.
+Another great trend setter of the nineteenth century was of course Queen Victoria and in the mid 1850s she was given a pair of ankle boots with elasticated side gussets which were soon all the rage.
 Adopted by both men and women one of the most popular styles was the ankle boot or Chelsea Boot, a style that re-emerged in the 1960s and at one stage was known as the “Beatle Boot” .
-In the present day there are some fabulous Chelsea Boots styles designed for use by gardeners , a blend of style and practicality as the side gussets stop mud and rain getting in at the top but totally flexible and comfortable for a day in the garden.
+In the present day there are some fabulous Chelsea Boots styles designed for use by gardeners , a blend of style and practicality as the side gussets stop mud and rain getting in at the top, the chunky sole is great for working in the mud, and totally flexible and comfortable for a day in the garden.
 If you need convincing that the Chelsea boot is back check out this article about boots trends in 2021.

 And before we move onto the subject of fashion in gardening more broadly take a quick look here at this fabulous article by Harpers Bazaar showing all those amazing long leg boots that were so fashionable in the 1970s, although I’m the first to admit that thigh length boots might not be so handy for doing the weeding!